 - Stir in the chicken broth along with as much salt and pepper as you wish.

 - Bring the soup to a boil, then reduce heat and simmer, stirring occasionally until the couscous is tender, about 8-10 minutes.

 - Add as much chicken and spinach to the soup as you wish and stir gently until the spinach wilts.

 - Top with Parmesan before serving.

-You want to buy pearl couscous, which is also known as Israeli couscous, for this soup.
-Pearl couscous is pasta-like and not at all like the fluffy Mediterranean variety.If desired, you can also add a sprig of fresh rosemary to the pot when you add the garlic.
+Make sure you use pearl couscous, also known as Israeli couscous, for this soup.
+Pearl couscous is pasta-like and not at all like the fluffy Mediterranean variety.